keithaumiller/unicorninvesting/BackendPython/unicorn/5_execution_models/README.md

-# LEAN Layer 5: Execution Models
+# Unicorninvesting Layer 5: Execution Models

-This directory contains execution models for the LEAN 6-layer architecture.
+This directory contains execution models for the Unicorninvesting 6-layer architecture.

 ## Purpose